N0-Regrets/POS-Tagging/README.md

 # Part-of-Speech Tagging using Keras
 ## Overview
 This repository contains an implementation of a Part-of-Speech (POS) tagging model using recurrent neural networks (Bidirectional LSTMs) and pre-trained word embeddings.
-The notebook uses the Brown Corpus for text data and GloVe embeddings fo word representations.
+The model uses the Brown Corpus for training data and GloVe embeddings fo word representations.
+Additionally, a Flask API has been developed to serve the trained model, allowing users to send sentences via HTTP requests and receive POS-tagged outputs
-The notebook in this repository  was created on Kaggle, you can view the notebook and run it directly on Kaggle [here](https://www.kaggle.com/code/beasttitan/pos-tagging).

 The project involves the following steps:
 1. **Exploratory Data Analysis (EDA)**: Analyzing the Brown Corpus to understand the distribution of sentence lengths and POS tags.